-Students may be encouraged to use Literacy Mats/ Knowledge Organisers in their lessons to embed time in lessons most appropriate for the student and In lessons there are seating plans and classroom the most appropriate learning activity.
+Students may be encouraged to use Literacy Mats/ Knowledge Organisers in their lessons to embed

+In lessons there are seating plans and classroom the most appropriate learning activity.
 Families can have these at home to reinforce the effectiveness of this tool further.